Imagine a life lived freely and fully — and in service to the world.

 Greg began his career in ministry full of passion to help people.
 His passion took him from Uganda, where he was a missionary, to campus ministry at Wake Forest and NC School of the Arts, to founding a church in Greensboro, NC, where he served as senior pastor for almost nine years.
 Over the course of those years, passion gave way to burnout — it was in a class at The Servant Leadership School of Greensboro where he learned how to refill his tank.
-Now, as a faculty member at Second Breath, he passionately shares the content that transformed his life and career with students who are also seeking renewal.
+Now, as co-director at Second Breath, he passionately shares the content that transformed his life and career with students who are also seeking renewal.

 Greg was first ordained as a minister in the Presbyterian church.
 He has served as co-executive director of Selah Spiritual Formation, a nonprofit focused on spiritual direction and retreat leadership, and is currently an ordained Episcopal priest, serving as associate rector at Holy Trinity Episcopal Church, the original home of The Servant Leadership School of Greensboro.